wp-plugins/wp-topbar/readme.txt

 Go to the Uninstall tab (or if are on a Multi Site install, you first need to login as a Super Admin then select the Uninstall from the TopBar Menu List) and then click the Uninstall button at the bottom of the page.
 You'll be sent to the WordPress Plugins page.
 Now deactivate and uninstall the Plugin

 == Upgrade Notice ==

+= 5.20 =

+Fixes defect related to how the Start/Stop times worked.
+Minor UI changes to help you see when a TopBar will display due to Start/Stop times.

 = 5.19 =